adityaikhbalm/textview-rampup-animation/README.md

 # TextView Ramp Up Animation

-Custom TextView that show text in animation
+Custom TextView that show text in animation.
+This library got inspired by [DisplayTextView](https://github.com/ronpattern/DisplayTextView) and change it as little as I want

 ## Download